Sekhemre Khutawy Sobekhotep: Deir el-Bahri, Temple of Mentuhotep II

-Titulary of Sekhemrekhutawy Sobekhotep on a relief from the mortuary temple of Mentuhotep II, Deir el-Bahri.
+Sobekhotep contributed a relief to a limestone door lintel in the mortuary temple of Mentuhotep II at Deir el-Bahari.

-At Deir el-Bahri, Sekhemre Khutawy Sobekhotep added a relief to the Mortuarty Temple of Mentuhotep II.
+Sobekhotep's titulary inscribed on a door lintel at Mentuhotep II's mortuary temple in Deir el-Bahari.

 Small finds

-Drawing of a seal reading "The son of Ra, Sobekhotep Amenemhat, beloved of Sobek-Ra, Lord of Iu-miteru".

-Smaller artifacts mentioning Sobekhotep I comprise a cylinder seal from Gebelein, an adze-blade, a statuette from Kerma and a faience bead, now in the Petrie Museum (UC 13202).
+Smaller artifacts mentioning Sobekhotep comprise an adze-blade, a statuette from Kerma and a faience bead, now in the Petrie Museum (UC 13202).

-Non-Contemporary Attestations
+Later attestations

+In the Thutmosid period, Sekhemre Khutawy is attested on the Karnak list of early Egyptian kings in the thirty-sixth entry.
+(Note: This entry corresponds to right wall, top register, fifth column.)

 The Turin King List 7:19 contains the entry: "The Dual King Sobekhotep I reigned x years ...".
 In the list he is predeceded by 7:18 Sedjefakare and succeeded by 7:20 by Khendjer.
 Some scholars believe the scribe made an error being interchanged with 7:01 Khutawyre Wegaf.

 Burial

-The tomb of Sobekhotep I has not been found.

-Alleged tomb

-His tomb was believed to have been discovered in Abydos in 2013, but its attribution is now questioned.
+The tomb of Sobekhotep has not been found.
+His tomb was believed to have been discovered in Abydos in 2013, but this attribution is now questioned.
 During a 2013 excavation in Abydos, a team of archaeologists led by Josef W. Wegner of the University of Pennsylvania discovered the tomb of a king with the name Sobekhotep.
 While Sobekhotep I was named as owner of the tomb on several press reports since January 2014, further investigations made it more likely that the tomb belongs to king Sobekhotep IV instead.

 Theories

-There is some dispute in Egyptology over the position of this king in the 13th Dynasty.
-The throne name Sekhemre Khutawyre appears in the Turin King List as the 19th king of the 13th Dynasty.
-However, the Nile level records and his appearance on a papyrus found at Lahun indicate that he might date to the early 13th Dynasty.
-In both monument types only kings of the late 12th and early 13th Dynasty are mentioned.

-In the Turin King List, Khutawyre appears as the first 13th Dynasty king.
-Egyptologist Kim Ryholt maintains that it is possible that the writer of the list confused Sekhemre Khutawy with Khutawyre, the nomen of Wegaf.

-The identification of any mention of Sekhemre Khutawy is difficult, as at least three kings are known to have had this name: Sekhemre Khutawy Sobekhotep, Sekhemre Khutawy Pantjeny and Sekhemre Khutawy Khabaw.

 His double name Amenemhat Sobekhotep may be a filiation meaning "Sobekhotep, son of Amenemhat".
 It has been suggested that Sobekhotep was a son of the penultimate pharaoh of the 12th Dynasty, king Amenemhat IV.
 Therefore, Sobekhotep may have been a brother of Sekhemkare Sonbef, the second ruler of the 13th Dynasty.
 Other Egyptologists read Amenemhat Sobekhotep as a double name, these being common in the Twelfth and Thirteenth Dynasty.